Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 ---

-## Section 4: NFT Infrastructure and Marketplaces
+## Section IV: NFT Infrastructure and Marketplaces

 ### Marketplace Evolution and Competition